arcadebridge/arcadeidleengine-website/docfx_project/articles/basic-concepts.md

 ## Pickables
 Everything that can be picked (thus pickable) can become `Pickable`.
 In order to mark a GameObject as a Pickable, just add a Pickable component to the GameObject.
 It mostly works as a tag, but it has an important Pickable Definition asset, which contains things like visibility properties (which sets whether it should be visible or not when we pick it), sellable (whether it can be sellable) and sprite (in order to use it in the UI).
 Most of the other systems require Pickable type.
-You can sell, modify, spawn Pickables.
+You can **sell**, **spawn**, and **modify** Pickables.

 ### Selling Pickables